taocpp/taopq/doc/Transaction.md

 You can manually begin, commit, or rollback transactions by executing [`BEGIN`](https://www.postgresql.org/docs/current/sql-begin.html), [`COMMIT`](https://www.postgresql.org/docs/current/sql-commit.html), or [`ROLLBACK`](https://www.postgresql.org/docs/current/sql-rollback.html) statements directly via `execute()`.
 Likewise, you can manually create, commit, or rollback subtransactions by executing [`SAVEPOINT`](https://www.postgresql.org/docs/current/sql-savepoint.html), [`RELEASE SAVEPOINT`](https://www.postgresql.org/docs/current/sql-release-savepoint.html), or [`ROLLBACK TO SAVEPOINT`](https://www.postgresql.org/docs/current/sql-rollback-to.html) statements directly via `execute()`.

-We strongly advise against manual transaction handling, as it will not be tracked by taoPQ and might confuse our libraries transaction ordering framework.
+We strongly advise against manual transaction handling, as it will not be tracked by taoPQ and might confuse our library's transaction ordering framework.
 We advise to use the methods offered by taoPQ instead of manually handling transactions.

 Copyright (c) 2021 Daniel Frey and Dr. Colin Hirsch